LaravelDaily/Filament-CRM-Course/course/3 - Creating Lead Resources.md

 }
 ```

-That's it, you should now have a new table `lead_sources` created with some data inside of it if you run:
+That's it.
+You should now have a new table `lead_sources` created with some data inside of it if you run:

 ```bash
 php artisan migrate:fresh --seed